spotify/testing-game/README.md

 ## Usage

-1. Run the Python script from your repository:
+1. Run the Python setup.py from this repository:

     ```shell
-    > python testinggame.py
+    > python setup.py install
     ```

+2. Run  the testing game script from your repository (or subdirectory):

+    ```shell
+    > testinggame
+    ```

-2. Mention that you write most unit units of your project on every meeting (no, don’t do that).
+3. Mention that you write most unit units of your project on every meeting (no, don’t do that).

 ## Contribution